NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/SlicerGCP/README.md

 Replicate Slicer running GCP machine with instructions and write them down for the public

-Important notes:
+**Important notes:**

-* The instructions don't account for security concerns so *don't put any data or passwords on the virtual machine* if you want to keep it secret.
+* The instructions don't account for security concerns so **don't put any data or passwords on the virtual machine** if you need to keep them secret.
-* The Google Cloud Platform costs real money once your free trial is over.  _Be sure to shut down anything you aren't using_ or your credit card will eventually be charged.
+* The Google Cloud Platform costs real money once your free trial is over.  **Be sure to shut down anything you aren't using** or your credit card will eventually be charged.
 * Be careful with your login information.
-If someone takes over your account they _can run up a huge bill that you will be responsible for paying_.
+If someone takes over your account they **could run up a huge bill that you will be responsible for paying**.

 ## Approach and Plan